 4. Help them feel comfortable

 Is something happening at the usual location where you feed your cat?
 Are the drink or food bowls clean?
-Is the food stale?
+Is the food close to the litterbox?
 These questions are what you can ask yourself when your pet stops eating.

 Help your kitty get comfortable by making sure that its bowls are clean and that there won’t be anything to startle it when you serve its food.